 Biniyam Deressa received his B.Sc. degree in Electrical and Computer Engineering from Addis Ababa University in 2013 and MEng in Computer Networks from Ryerson University in 2020.
 He worked as a network engineer in a wide range of industries.

-He was awarded an IBET scholarship for 2021 and currently enrolled in his first year of a PhD in Electrical and Engineering at the University of Waterloo.
+He was awarded an IBET scholarship for 2021 and currently enrolled in his first year of a PhD in Electrical and Computer Engineering at the University of Waterloo.

 The Faculties of Engineering and Mathematics at University of Waterloo are committed to increasing the diversity of Canadian workforce in the engineering and technology sectors, especially, the participation from Indigenous and Black communities.